-Scientific Name(s): Vitis vinifera L., Vitis coignetiae Pulliat.
-Family: Vitaceae
+Scientific Name(s): Vitis vinifera L.

-Contraindicated in patients with known hypersensitivity to grape seed.
+Grape seed is contraindicated in individuals with known hypersensitivity to grape products.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.